Nicholas Barnett '04 earns the Edward R. Murrow Award.

 WASHINGTON, D.C. - Iona College alumnus Nicholas Barnett '04 was recently honored with the prestigious Edward R. Murrow Award, as announced by the United States Department of State.
 The award recognizes significant contributions in the field of public diplomacy and sustained demonstration of the special qualities that reflect the integrity, courage, sensitivity, vision, and dedication to excellence that Edward R. Murrow exemplified.

 Barnett was a standout on Iona's men's rowing program during his time in New Rochelle.
-He is the current Information Officer at American Embassy Addis Ababa, was selected based on strategic use of public diplomacy programs and tools to promote Ethiopia's political reform and lasting viability as a strategic U.S. partner.
+He is the current Information Officer at American Embassy Addis Ababa, and was selected based on strategic use of public diplomacy programs and tools to promote Ethiopia's political reform and lasting viability as a strategic U.S. partner.

 Read more about Barnett and the Morrow Award on ICGaels.com.

 Founded in 1940, Iona College is a Master's granting private, Catholic, coeducational institution of learning in the tradition of the Edmund Rice Christian Brothers.
 Iona's 45-acre campus is just 20 miles north of Midtown Manhattan.
 With a total enrollment of nearly 4,000 students and an alumni base of over 45,000 around the world, Iona is a diverse community of learners and scholars dedicated to academic excellence and the values of justice, peace and service.
 Iona is highly accredited, offering undergraduate degrees in liberal arts, science, and business administration, as well as Master of Arts, Master of Science and Master of Business Administration degrees and numerous advanced certificate programs.
 Iona's LaPenta School of Business is accredited by AACSB International, a prestigious recognition awarded to just five percent of business schools worldwide.